Ryniacz/SkinAI/README.md

-SkinAI is an advanced system based on artificial intelligence, designed for the automatic analysis of skin images to detect and diagnose various skin diseases.
-Its aim is to provide a quick, accurate, and efficient method of diagnosing skin diseases to support dermatologists and enhance access to high-quality dermatological care.
+SkinAI is a sophisticated AI-driven system engineered for the automated analysis of dermatological images to identify various skin conditions.
+This technology aims to expedite and refine the diagnosis of skin diseases, offering support to dermatologists and improving the availability of top-tier dermatological care.

-Programming Language: Python
+Programming Environment: Python
-Libraries: TensorFlow, Keras, NumPy, Matplotlib, scikit-learn
+Key Libraries: TensorFlow, Keras, NumPy, Matplotlib, scikit-learn
-Function: Classification of skin diseases using a Convolutional Neural Network (CNN)
+Functionality: Utilizes a Convolutional Neural Network (CNN) for the classification of skin diseases.
-Input: Labeled dataset of skin images
+Input: A labeled dataset of skin images.
-Output: Model accuracy assessment, confusion matrix, classification report, accuracy and loss visualizations, and sample images with predictions
+Output: Evaluation of model accuracy, confusion matrix, detailed classification report, visualizations of accuracy and loss, and examples of image predictions.

-Script Operation Description:
+Operational Breakdown of the Script:

-Model Loading: The script begins by loading trained model weights that have performed best on validation data.
+Model Loading: Initiates by importing a pre-trained model with optimal weights derived from validation data.

-Model Evaluation: The model is evaluated on the test dataset, and the results (loss and accuracy) are displayed on the console.
+Model Evaluation: Assesses the model using a test dataset to calculate loss and accuracy, which are then outputted to the console.

-Predictions: It makes predictions on the test set, then assigns the most probable class for each test image.
+Predictions: Generates predictions for the test dataset, classifying each image into the most likely disease category.

-True Labels: The script prepares a vector of true labels using data from the test generator.
+True Labels Preparation: Constructs a vector of actual labels from the test dataset for comparison.

-Training History Visualization: Displays plots of accuracy and loss for the training and validation data, which helps assess how the model learned over time.
+Training History Visualization: Charts depicting training and validation accuracy and loss over time are displayed to visualize the model's learning progression.

-Confusion Matrix: Creates and displays a confusion matrix, which is a graphical representation of the classification outcomes.
-It is useful for understanding which classes are confused by the model.
+Confusion Matrix: Generates and displays a confusion matrix to visually represent how well the model distinguishes between different diseases.

-Classification Report: The script generates a classification report that includes metrics such as precision, recall, and F1 score for each class.
+Classification Report: Produces a report detailing precision, recall, and F1 scores for each disease category, reflecting the model’s classification accuracy.

-Sample Predictions: At the end, it displays five examples of test images along with their true and predicted labels, providing insight into the model's performance.
+Sample Predictions Display: Presents a selection of five test images alongside their true and predicted labels to showcase the model’s diagnostic accuracy.

-Note that the above script must be run in an environment where the appropriate libraries are already installed and configured, and that the data must be pre-processed and divided into training, validation, and test sets.
-The script also assumes that the dataset is balanced and properly labeled, and that images are scaled to a uniform size.